mgueury/oci-forward-request/README.md

 # OCI Forward Request

-The goal is to allow Oracle Digital Assistant (SaaS) to use Oracle Generative AI Agent running in another tenancy.
+The goal is to allow Oracle Digital Assistant - ODA (SaaS) to use Oracle Generative AI Agent running in another tenancy.

 The repository contains:
 - a program that converts API_KEY security to OCI Security
 - in the particular case of the API Oracle Generative AI Agent

+## Architecture

+Basically, it convert the security protocol from API_KEY to RESOURCE_PRINCIPAL and Policies

+ODA (SaaS) ----( API_KEY ) ---> APIGW (OCI) --> Container Instance ----( Resource Principal )----> OCI Generative AI Agent

+Resource principal uses an OCI Policy to get access to the OCI Generative AI Agent APIs.

 ## Requirements